ericgullickson/voting-app/README.md

 ```

 It will prompt you for the IP addresses of all the VM's as well as what options you'd like the votes to be for.
 It will also give you the ability to use SSH keys or passwords depending on your environment.

+The Docker login uses personal access token for scripted access in the case you are rate limited from Docker.

 ```
 nutanix@ubuntu:~$ voting-app/setup_voting_app.py